-We take pride in the appearance of our students.
-Cedar and Center School students are expected to use good taste and common sense in selecting attire that is appropriate based upon the setting.
+Cedar and Center School students are expected to use good taste and common sense in selecting attire that is appropriate based on the setting.
 We encourage students to make choices that create a positive learning and work environment for all and that reflect pride in attending and representing our school.

-While developing sound judgment in selecting attire for school, students must keep in mind their obligation to avoid clothing that may cause disruption or disorder or that violates reasonable standards of health, safety and cleanliness.
+While developing sound judgment in selecting attire for school, students must keep in mind their obligation to avoid clothing that may cause disruption or disorder, or that violates reasonable standards of health, safety, and cleanliness.